OData/AspNetCoreOData/docs/designs/Enable.MinimalApi.md

 `GET {host}/customers`

-This API returns a collection of customers, then OData developers want to enable OData query functionalities on this API, for example:
+This API returns a collection of customers, then OData developers want to enable OData functionalities on this API, for example:

 `GET {host}/customers?$select=name&$top=1`

-We should figure out ways to empower developers enabling all OData query options.

 ### Route handlers
 The lambda expression in preceding `MapGet` is called <strong>Route Handler</strong>.
 They are methods that execute when the route matches.
 Route handlers can be: